 If any supplier is suspected to be operating outside these regulations, it is Ofgem’s job to step in, run an investigation and fine the supplier if necessary.
 While Ofgem holds the power to investigate and penalise energy companies, it is often up to individual consumers to understand their rights and file complaints when those rights are violated.

 Yes.
 Wholesale oil and gas prices are constantly changing and your energy provider is likely to alter its retail prices accordingly.
-But don’t worry, they are obligated to let you know at least 30 days in advance.
+But don’t worry, it is obligated to let you know at least 30 days in advance.

-If a supplier informs you of an upcoming price rise, the easiest way avoid it would usually be to switch to a cheaper or fixed price plan or supplier.
-However, with the energy market stalled and energy prices frozen until at least April 2024, this isn't a viable option for most people at the moment.
-You can still use our price comparison service to see what you could do, but it's unlikely switching will be possible for you.
+If a supplier informs you of an upcoming price rise, the easiest way to avoid it would usually be to switch to a cheaper or fixed price energy tariff or supplier.
+You can use our energy comparison service to see what you could do, but it's switching may not be the right option for everyone at the moment.

-If you're staying with your energy supplier for whatever reason, make sure you take a meter reading on the day the rise is applied.
-You can then share this information with your provider to make sure they are able to accurately assess your consumption.
+If you're staying with your energy supplier, make sure you take a meter reading on the day the rise is applied.
+You can then share this information with your provider to make sure it is able to accurately assess your consumption.

 Under the Direct Debit Guarantee, should your payment increase or decrease, your supplier is under obligation to let you know a minimum of ten days in advance.
 If your bill changes and you are not told, you can contact your bank to dispute the charge and seek compensation.